 A legal challenge to the federal housing allowance for ministers may concern some churches that offer this tax-free benefit to their clergy.
-If yours is among them, it would be wise to reach out to trusted tax and legal advisors to learn more about the topic.
+If yours is among them, it would be wise to reach out to trusted tax and legal advisers to learn more about the topic.
 In addition, ministries can do a few things to prepare for potential changes in the law.

 First, a little background.
 Churches often give ministers a housing allowance to help pay for expenses related to their apartments, houses, or church parsonages.
 This money is exempt from federal income taxes, as long as the recipient fits the tax code’s definition of a minister.
 A group called the Freedom From Religion Foundation sued the Internal Revenue Service in Wisconsin, claiming that the tax exemption is unconstitutional because it only benefits religious people.

-The IRS is expected to appeal the order by U.S. District Court Judge Barbara Crabb, who issued her initial ruling on October 6, 2017.
-In 2013, Judge Crabb ruled against the housing allowance in a similar case brought by the Freedom From Religion Foundation.
-The ruling was overturned on appeal in 2014.
+U.S. District Court Judge Barbara Crabb of Wisconsin, who declared the housing allowance unconstitutional, ruled against the housing allowance in 2013 in a similar case brought by the Freedom From Religion Foundation.
+That case was overturned on appeal in 2014.

-Initially, the court’s decision would apply only to Wisconsin pastors who claim a federal housing allowance exclusion for property they rent or own.
+If the appellate court upholds the district court’s decision, the ruling would affect ministers in Wisconsin, Indiana, and Illinois who claim a federal housing allowance exclusion for property they rent or own.
 It would not affect anyone living in a parsonage provided by a church.
-Nor would it apply to pastors living outside of the state.
+Nor would it apply to pastors living outside of the 7th Circuit.

 There’s a slim chance that the U.S. Supreme Court could hear the case on appeal and issue a ruling with national ramifications.
 That process would likely take years.
 It’s also possible that the IRS could decide to apply the Wisconsin judge’s ruling to all U.S. taxpayers.